chevy612/portifolio_management/README.md

 # portifolio_management
-The project is about leveraging Monte Carlo simulation in portifolio optimization
+The project is about leveraging Monte Carlo simulation in biotech portifolio optimization